MapColonies/developer-portal/docs/MapColonies/vector/Services/geocoding/README.md

 :::warning
-**All routes require `x-api-key` and `x-user-id`.<br/> `x-api-key`'s value should be the token provided by our team. <br/>
+**All routes require `x-api-key` and `x-user-id`.<br/> `x-api-key`'s value should be the token provided by our team.
+You may also send `token` query parameter.<br/>
 `x-user-id`'s value should be the user's id that queried our service. &nbsp;**
 :::